miss-charli/pestering/README.md

 2. Use the GUI to start and stop the quiz, and adjust the idle time as needed.

 3. Answer the pop-up questions to receive instant feedback.

+## TODOS:
+- Create question creation tool
+- Create file browser to load question sets
+- Obtain a pig to ride as a horse
+- Create json file format for questions
+- Create a set of demo questions